bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 being the topic of this post [1_].

 The dataset consists of 33k training data points with only 1.76% positive samples (i.e., melanoma).
-Each datum contains a 1024x1024 image of a skin lesion along with patient data:
+Each datum contains a JPG image of varying sizes (or a standardized 1024x1024 TFRecord) of a skin lesion along with patient data:

 * patient id
 * sex